jim-easterbrook/pyctools/src/doc/manual/installation.rst

 `Python <https://www.python.org/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can test which version of Python is installed on your system with ``python --version``.
+You can test which version of Python is installed on your system with ``python3 --version``.
-Any version from 2.7 onwards is suitable, but Python 3 is preferred.
+Any version from 3.5 onwards is suitable.

 `NumPy <http://www.numpy.org/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If NumPy is already installed, the command ``python -c 'import numpy'`` should run without error.
+If NumPy is already installed, the command ``python3 -c 'import numpy'`` should run without error.

 NumPy should be installable with your system's package manager.
 Be sure to get the "development headers" version (probably has ``-dev`` or ``-devel`` in the name) to allow Cython extensions that use NumPy to be compiled.
 Alternatively it can be installed with ``pip``::

-  sudo pip install -U numpy
+  pip3 install --user -U numpy

 (The ``-U`` option will upgrade any existing installation.)